Subscribe to our news letter

 Skai

 Skai is a campaign management and measurement platform for advertisers managing spend across multiple retail media networks.
-According to Skai's own research, retail media leaders allocate 27% of total media budgets to retail media, compared to 23% for laggards, and leaders activate across an average of 7.2 networks versus 6.2 for laggards (Skai, 2026).
-Skai provides valuable intelligence for brands, but it does not provide ad serving infrastructure.
+In a Skai/Stratably survey of 166 retail media advertisers, retail media leaders allocated 27% of total media budgets to retail media, compared with 23% for laggards, and activated across an average of 7.2 networks versus 6.2 for laggards (Skai/Stratably 2026 State of Retail Media).
+Skai provides useful intelligence for brands, but it does not provide ad serving infrastructure.
 It cannot replace the need for a retail media platform on the supply side.

 Topsort